mdn/content/files/en-us/web/css/@counter-style/negative/index.md

 ### Values

+The `negative` descriptor takes as it's value one to two [`<symbol>`](/en-US/docs/Web/CSS/@counter-style/symbols#values™) values.

 - first `<symbol>`
-  - : This symbol will be prepended to the representation when the counter is negative.
+  - : This symbol will be prepended (comes before) to the representation when the counter is negative.
 - second `<symbol>`
-  - : If present, this symbol will be appended to the representation when the counter is negative.
+  - : If present, this symbol will be appended (placed after) to the representation when the counter is negative.

 ## Description

-If the counter value is negative, the symbol provided as value for the descriptor is prepended to the counter representation; and a second symbol if specified, will be appended to the representation.
-The negative descriptor has effect only if the `system` value is `symbolic`, `alphabetic`, `numeric`, `additive`, or `extends`, if the extended counter style itself uses a negative sign.
-If the negative descriptor is specified for other systems that don't support negative counter values, then the descriptor is ignored.
+If the counter value is negative, the symbol provided as value for the descriptor is added before the counter representation; and a second symbol if specified, will be added after the representation.
+The `negative` descriptor is only relevant for counter styles that have a `system` value of `symbolic`, `alphabetic`, `numeric`, `additive`, when the count is negative, and for `system: extends`, if the extended counter style itself uses a negative sign.
+If the `negative`` descriptor is specified for other systems, the ones that don't support negative counter values, then this descriptor is ignored.

 ## Formal definition